circleci/circleci-docs/jekyll/_cci2/orb-author-intro.md

 | `circleci orb create`                      | Owner            |
 | `circleci orb publish` development version | Member           |
 | `circleci orb publish` production version  | Owner            |
+{: class="table table-striped"}

 ## Getting Started

-To begin creating orbs, you will need to [setup the CircleCI CLI]({{site.baseurl}}/2.0/2.0/local-cli/#installation) on your local machine, with a [personal access token](https://app.circleci.com/settings/user/tokens).
+To begin creating orbs, you will need to [setup the CircleCI CLI]({{site.baseurl}}/2.0/local-cli/#installation) on your local machine, with a [personal access token](https://app.circleci.com/settings/user/tokens).
 For a full list of orb-related commands inside the CircleCI CLI, visit [CircleCI CLI help](https://circleci-public.github.io/circleci-cli/circleci_orb.html).

 _See Also: [Orbs Concepts]({{site.baseurl}}/2.0//orb-concepts/)_

 ### Register a Namespace

-Every organization registered on CircleCI is able to claim **one** unique [namespace]().
+Every organization registered on CircleCI is able to claim **one** unique [namespace]({{site.baseurl}}/2.0/orb-concepts/#namespaces).
 This includes your personal organization and any organization you are a member of.
 As each organization is limited to a single namespace, In order to register the namespace for an organization you must be the _owner_ of the organization.

 Enter the following command to claim your namespace, if you have not yet claimed one.
 - `circleci namespace create <name> <vcs-type> <org-name> [flags]`